scop/bash-completion/doc/configuration.md

 loaded.
 If unset or null, the default compatibility directory to use is `/etc/bash_completion.d`.

+### `BASH_COMPLETION_FILEDIR_FALLBACK`

+If set and not null, completions that look for filenames based on their "extensions" will fall back to suggesting all files if there are none matching the sought ones.

+### `BASH_COMPLETION_KNOWN_HOSTS_WITH_AVAHI`

+If set and not null, known hosts completion will try to use `avahi-browse` for additional completions.
+This may be a slow operation in some setups.
+Default is unset.

+### `BASH_COMPLETION_KNOWN_HOSTS_WITH_HOSTFILE`

+If set and not null (default), known hosts completion will complement hostnames from ssh's known_hosts files with hostnames taken from the file specified by the `HOSTFILE` shell variable (`compgen -A hostname`).
+If null, known hosts completion will omit hostnames from `HOSTFILE`.
+Omitting hostnames from `HOSTFILE` is useful if `HOSTFILE` contains many entries for local web development or ad-blocking.

 ### `BASH_COMPLETION_CMD_CONFIGURE_HINTS`

 If set and not null, `configure` completion will return the entire option